dbrennand/home-ops/docs/infrastructure/proxmox/backup.md

 ## Deployment

-PBS is deployed as a virtual machine on the Proxmox VE cluster on Node 1 (Primary).
+PBS is deployed as a virtual machine on the Proxmox VE Node 1.
 The PBS deployment is via an [ISO](https://proxmox.com/en/downloads/proxmox-backup-server) image.

-1. Download the ISO to the Node 1 (Primary) storage.
+1. Download the ISO to the Node 1 storage.

 2. Navigate to `proxmox01` > `Create VM`.